academic-initiative/documentation/academic-initiative/how-to/How-to-register-with-the-IBM-Academic-Initiative/readme.md

-# How to register with the IBM Academic Initiative
+# How to register with IBM SkillsBuild Software Downloads

 [日本語](/academic-initiative/jp/how-to/How-to-register-with-the-IBM-Academic-Initiative/readme.md)

-**Objective:** The purpose of this guide is to walk you through the steps to be followed when you register as a student or a faculty member in the IBM Academic Initiative website.
+**Objective:** The purpose of this guide is to walk you through the steps to be followed when you register as a student or a faculty member in the IBM SkillsBuild Software Downloads website.

 **Estimated time:** 5-10 minutes

-## Step 1: Open the [IBM Academic Initiative](https://ibm.com/academic) website in a web browser.
+## Step 1: Open the [IBM SkillsBuild Software Downloads](https://ibm.com/academic) website in a web browser.
 <br />

 ![Step 1](images/step1.png)